How to Plan for Taxes with Quicken 2013

-Quicken 2010 comes with a handy, powerful Tax Planner.
+Quicken 2013 comes with a very powerful, very useful Tax Planner.
 The Tax Planner helps you make a precise estimate of the taxes that you’ll owe.
 To use the Tax Planner, take the following steps:

 Display the Tax Planner.